brooklynrail/brooklynrail-platform/content/events/2021/08/in-memoriam-a-tribute-to-sva’s-art-writing-mfa.md

 ---
 title: A Tribute to SVA’s Art Writing MFA
 deck: Featuring David Levi Strauss and friends
-summary: Writer and critic David Levi Strauss joins a panel of writers, scholar, and faculty in tribute to the MFA program in Art Writing at the School of Visual Arts in New York.
+summary: Writer and critic David Levi Strauss joins a panel of writers, scholars, and faculty in tribute to the MFA program in Art Writing at the School of Visual Arts in New York.
 We conclude with a poetry reading.
 people:
   - person: david-levi-strauss
 poets: []